gael37/Bootcamp-Project1-JungleFrogger-v2/README.md

 https://gael-duchesne-jungle-frogger.netlify.app/

-# Getting Started/Code Installation

-The project is hosted on my github page; username Gael37.

 # Timeframe & Working Team (Solo/Pair/Group)

-The project is a week long and was completely individually.
+The project is a week long and was completely individual.

 # Technologies Used

-I used HTML, CSS and javascript programming languages, Excalidraw for designing the wireframe, and VScode as code editor.
+I used HTML, CSS and JavaScript and Excalidraw for designing the wireframe.

 # Brief